At-Tiri

 See Tira for other sites with similar names.

-At-Tiri (الطيري) is a municipality located in the Caza of Bint Jbeil in the Nabatieh Governorate in Lebanon.
+At-Tiri (الطيري) is a municipality located in the kaza of Bint Jbeil in the Nabatieh Governorate in Lebanon.
 It is also the location of two pre-historic archaeological sites.

 History

 Taire I (referred to as Et Taireh I) is located 3.5 km north of Ain Ebel to the west of the village.
 The exact location of the site is unknown and the assemblage found was small and of indeterminable date.
 It was only mentioned in passing by Paul Bovier-Lapierre in 1908 and Karge in 1918.

 Taire II (referred to as Et Taireh II and Bassatine el Khawabi) is a Heavy Neolithic archaeological site of the Qaraoun culture.
 It is located 2 km northeast of the village on a small track leading to Kounine that crosses the road between Bent Jbeil and Tibnine.
 A collection was made south of the track at 690 m above sea level by Jesuit archaeologist Henri Fleisch, who did not publish it but confirmed that the Qaraoun culture was present this far south via personal communication to Lorraine Copeland.
 The collection is held by the Museum of Lebanese Prehistory at the Saint Joseph University.

 It is possible that At-Tiri is Yatir (יתיר), a place referenced in the Baraita on the "Boundaries of the Land of Israel" as part of the delineation of the northwestern border of Jewish resettlement following the return from Babylonian exile.
 However, Finkelstein and Frankel argue that Yater is the more likely candidate.